swgriffith/AKSBlobNFSv3/README.md

 ```

 ### Writing from one pod and reading from another

+This example will install a persistent volume, persistent volume claim and two pods.
+One writer pod, which will write the current date/time every 5s to a file in the NFS share, and a reader pod which will tail that file to stdout.

 ```bash
 # Create the persistent volume
 cat <<EOF | kubectl apply -f -